 The last step is the “seasoning” which includes salt, pepper, finely chopped cilantro, and lime juice.
 No cream or unhealthy ingredients and so much flavor!

-- 2 bell peppers (I used an orange and yellow one), chopped
+- 2 bell peppers chopped, I used an orange and yellow one

 - 1 cup tri-colored quinoa

-- Stir in a drained can of chicken chunks* and add in salt and pepper to taste.
+Stir in the chopped rotisserie chicken and add in salt and pepper to taste.

 Check the post for lots of substitutions and ideas to make this dish vegetarian